UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 ### 1.5.1 Examples of elemantary functions

 We are now going to look at several additional examples of built-in functions for both arrays and DataFrames.
-For a complete list, go to the official documentation of [numpy arrays](https://numpy.org/doc/stable/reference/arrays.html) and [pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+For a complete list, go to the official documentation of [NumPy arrays](https://numpy.org/doc/stable/reference/arrays.html) and [pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 If you're looking for something specific, it's always a good idea to conduct a Google search for the data structure you are using.

 -	It is possible to **round** the value of floats and matrices using [np.round](https://numpy.org/devdocs/reference/generated/numpy.round.html).
 Run the following and inspect the outcomes to see if you understand what happens: